+Manga came earlier than anime, roughly 600 years before.
 The earliest forms of manga date back to the end of the 12th century in the form of scrolls.
 Anime, on the other dates to 19th century Japan.
-So manga did come before anime, after all.
-Manga as a word came to known in the late 18th century and is translated as comic.
-Anime, or the first animated film in Japan, was made with chalk by Shimokawa Oten.
+Manga as a word came to be known in the late 18th century and is translated as comic.
+The first Japanese animated film is said to be published in either 1907 or 1917.

 According to one popular theory, scrolls from the Heian period (in about the 12th century) were early forms of manga.

-Stories that are told using pictures are no new invention.
-The term manga was being used in Japan as an umbrella term for cartoons and comics for quite some time.
+The term manga has been used in Japan as an umbrella term for cartoons and comics for quite some time.

-Tezuka is the creator of Astro Boy, a beloved manga series that’s been adapted to multiple languages and countries.
+Tezuka is the creator of Astro Boy, a beloved manga series that’s been adapted into multiple languages and countries.

 - Tezuka, Osamu (Author)